 3. It is comfortable

 If you still think a tent is your best friend, imagine this: look at where you’ve been sleeping.
 Is it the uneven ground?
 Or rocks?
 Tree roots?
 Don’t forget about the local friends such as bugs, insects or even snake!

 When you hang in your hammock, you are above the ground!
 You won’t need to worry about all those kinds of stuff.

 Are you a first timer?
 Well, be prepared because you are going to experience things you have never felt before.
 This will change the way you see ‘camping’ completely.
-You can choose anywhere you want to, as long as it has two sturdy and strong tree to hang your hammock.
+You can choose anywhere you want to, as long as it has two sturdy and strong tree to hang your hammock with straps.